 The obligations of the Company and its relevant subsidiaries under the Accounts Receivable Securitization are secured by the accounts receivable and certain related rights and the facility agreements contain customary events of default.
 The accounts receivable will continue to be owned by the Company and its subsidiaries and will continue to be reflected as assets on the Company's Condensed Consolidated Balance Sheets and represent collateral up to the amount of the borrowings under this facility.
-Borrowings under this facility will be classified as long-term debt within the Condensed Consolidated Balance Sheets.
+Borrowings under this facility are classified as long-term debt within the Condensed Consolidated Balance Sheets, based on the Company's ability and intent to refinance on a long-term basis as of June 30, 2018.

 On April 2, 2018, the Company and its subsidiaries entered into an amendment to its Accounts Receivable Securitization that modified certain covenants and calculations.
-This amendment was designed to create more flexibility and to increase average availability on the line, while not changing the overall limit.
+This amendment was designed to create more flexibility and to increase average availability on the line, while not changing the overall limit or maturity.